brandur/sorg/content/drafts/graphql.md

 GraphQL is automatically **introspectable** online.
-By using the special `__type` operator, any client can get a detailed understanding of a type and all its fields:
+By using the special `__type` operator, any client can get a detailed understanding of a type and all its fields and
+documentation:

 ``` js
 {